Jukkay/matcha/README.md

 1. Clone the dev branch of this repository `git clone git@github.com:Jukkay/matcha.git matcha`
 2. Go to the file docker-compose.yml and fill in the environmental variables OUTLOOK_PASSWORD and MAIL_USER.
 These are required for the email verification to work.
-3. Use command line `docker-compose run --rm matcha_client "npm install"` to install client packages
+3. Use command line `docker-compose run --rm client "npm install"` to install client packages
-4. Use command line `docker-compose run --rm matcha_server "npm install"` to install server packages
+4. Use command line `docker-compose run --rm server "npm install"` to install server packages
-5. Use command line `docker-compose run --rm matcha_client "npm run build"` to build the project
+5. Use command line `docker-compose run --rm client "npm run build"` to build the project
 6. Use command line `docker compose -f docker-compose.yml -f production.yml up -d` to start the containers detached
-7. Use command line `docker-compose exec matcha_server node dist/config/randomusers.js` to create random users
+7. Use command line `docker-compose exec server node dist/config/randomusers.js` to create random users
 8. Use command line `docker-compose logs -f` to see the back end log (optional)
 9. The app can be accessed at http://localhost:3000